Waterbury Public Library patrons have access to a wide range of digital resources. Choose from the following categories:

 - Online Educational Courses

-Use the Libby App through Overdrive to access our collection of eBooks and Audio books.
+Another option is to use the Libby App through Overdrive to access our collection of eBooks and Audio books.
 The Waterbury Public Library is part of the Green Mountain Library Consortium, offering you access to thousands of new and old eBooks and Audio books.
 We also use Overdrive/Libby for our own collection specific to our library.
 Login to Overdrive/Libby to access both the Consortium’s collection as well as our own.

 If you have never created an account with Overdrive, please check out Overdrive Libby Getting started.